HL7NZ/nes-ig/input/pagecontent/updateEntitlement.md

 This operation is used to update a patient's entitlement for subsidised healthcare.
 It is used when the entitlement reurned from the service is showing incorrect information, or if there is a need to end the entitlement.

+This operation is used to update an entitlement for:
+* Community services card holders (CSC)
+* Pharmaceutical subsidy card holders (PSC)

 Scenarios
 * CSC
-  * A person presents with a community services card, however the card returned from the Entitlements service is showing a different card number to the one presented.
+  * A person presents with a community services card, however the card returned from the entitlements service is showing a different card number to the one presented.
   * A community services card entitlement needs to be ended, as it has been entered in error.

 * PSC